Roots Watering Hole Podcast Series

 Más Menos

-The views, thoughts, and opinions expressed are the speaker’s own and do not represent the views, thoughts, and opinions of the University of Illinois at Chicago, the OCEAN-HP, or the CPHP.
+The views, thoughts, and opinions expressed are the speaker’s own and do not represent the views, thoughts, and opinions of the University of Illinois at Chicago, the OCEAN-HP, the CPHP, the CUT, or the RWH podcast series.
 The material and information presented here are for general information purposes only.
-While the podcast is designed to promote the development of healthy communities through food literacy, we offer no health advice and encourage our listeners to seek guidance from their healthcare providers.
+While the podcast is about food literacy, we offer no health advice and encourage our listeners to seek guidance from their healthcare providers.

 Más Menos